Links to Dani Ripley's short stories published elsewhere:

 But the nightmare always returned.

 My mother thought letting me sleep in their bed might help.
-It didn’t; and having me there right next to them when I screamed myself awake only served to irritate further my father’s already frayed nerves.
-Three days later I was banished back to my own room.
-Later that week I started seeing a child therapist.
+It didn’t; and having me right there next to them when I screamed myself awake only served to further irritate my father’s already frayed nerves.
+Three days later, I was banished back to my own room.
+Later that week, I started seeing a child therapist.

 Bad dreams?
 I remove for low price of $300 each!
 Call 555-741-0668!